jorgebucaran/replay.fish/README.md

 > Run bash scripts from fish.

-Bax is a POSIX shell execution wrapper for <a href="https://fishshell.com" title="friendly interactive shell">fish</a>.
+Bax is a POSIX-compatible shell execution wrapper for <a href="https://fishshell.com" title="friendly interactive shell">fish</a>.
 Use it to run bash utilities, replaying environment changes in fish without leaving the comfort of your session.

 ## Installation